How Did Holly Become Associated With Christmas?

 Other inhabitants of Great Britain known as the Celts brought sprigs of holly into their homes in the winter in the belief that they sheltered woodland fairies.

 With the coming of Christianity, people were unwilling to give up their holly associations with the winter solstice so they used it to celebrate Christmas.
-The sharp points of the leaves represented the Crown of Thorns worn by Jesus and the red berries symbolized drops of blood like that which he shed to redeem believers of their sins.
+To fit the Christian beliefs, the sharp points of the leaves were said to represent the Crown of Thorns worn by Jesus and the red berries symbolized drops of blood like that which Jesus shed to redeem believers of their sins.

 In heraldry, holly is the symbol for truth.